winniehhy/Hackybara/README.md

 ## 💡 Solution Overview

-Annoybara is an all-in-one platform designed to streamline the process of extracting, detecting, and redacting PII from a wide range of document formats.
-Inspired by the simplicity and utility of platforms like iLovePDF, Annoybara empowers users to upload their files and receive automated, privacy-protected outputs in just a few steps.
+Anonybara is an all-in-one platform designed to streamline the process of extracting, detecting, and redacting PII from a wide range of document formats.
+Inspired by the simplicity and utility of platforms like iLovePDF, Anonybara empowers users to upload their files and receive automated, privacy-protected outputs in just a few steps.

 **Key Features:**